 Sometimes, this is the result of middle game fighting, at other times it is an endgame technique, where you add a cut or remove eyes so that some part of an opponent's group is in long term danger.

 In this example, if Black plays first at a, he makes a point there and has eleven points.
 If instead White plays at a, he has placed Black into semedori, forcing him to eventually capture and remove the three circled white stones and reducing his territory to eight points.
+In addition, White has defended the left side.
 Thus this play at a is much bigger than it might look at first glance.
 In a real game, forcing a semedori could be worth even more, depending on the number of liberties the group that you force the other side to capture has.

 Another example, albeit highly contrived.
 White is alive, of course, and the stones are dead, but if Black plays at a, since the upper group has only one eye, the result is a semedori situation requiring White eventually, once Black fills the surrounding liberties, to play three extra moves inside his own territory, at the marked points, to capture and remove the stones.

 Although semedori could be created by a crafty tesuji, more often it's a result of a complex middle-game battle.
 And because semedori often arises in the endgame, some assume it is an endgame-specific phenomenon, but actually it can occur at any point in the game (although normally the stones will not need to be removed until late in the game, as dame points are filled).

 But here is an example that is an endgame semedori-based tesuji, from StrangeEndings.
 Black can reduce White's corner in sente using the semedori principle, by playing .
 (Note that White plays here to prevent a ko.)
 White has to fill at the marked points and eventually capture and remove and , for 5 points of territory in order to prevent a seki when Black fills the outside liberties.
 If White plays the reverse sente at 1, he gets 6 points of territory.